samarasleal/solitaire-speech-features-ml/README.md

 Leal, S. S., Ntalampiras, S., & Sassi, R. (2026). *Speech Features and Machine Learning Pipeline for Depression Recognition*.
 Zenodo.
 DOI: [to be added]

-## Dataset relationship
+## Code relationship

-This dataset is associated with the main clinical project repository:

 - Main clinical/project DOI: [to be added when available]
-- Speech-feature/code DOI: [Zenodo DOI for this record]
+- Dataset/code DOI: [Zenodo DOI for this record]

 ## File contents